 Our Earth Day Climate+ packages will allow us to work with our partners to plant many species of trees including mangroves in the coastal regions of Madagascar and Indonesia.
 Mangrove trees are one of the most efficient carbon sequestering trees in the world and planting them provides much more than a carbon impact for our planet.
 We are incredibly grateful for our planting partners, like Eden Reforestation Projects who are on the ground making things happen.

-This climate+ package assumes a family of three, two parents and a baby, living in an average sized home, with 2 cars and an average diet.
+This climate+ package assumes a family of three, two parents and a baby, living in an average sized home, with 2 cars, their vacations, Netflix and an average diet.
 It assumes a baby’s diapers, books, toys, and food.

 |Baby Food||3.285 MT CO2|